Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Empirical Analysis of Complexity Prediction and Explanation

 \subsubsection{Ground Truth Labels}

-The original datasets contain parallel aligned complex-simple sentence pairs instead of ground-truth classification labels for complexity prediction.
-We infer ground-truth complexity labels for each sentence in the following manner:

-\begin{itemize} \item \textit{label 1} is assigned to every sentence for which there is an aligned simpler version that is not identical to itself, denoting that the sentence is complex and needs to be simplified; \item \textit{label 0} is assigned to all simple counterparts of complex sentences, as well as to those sentences of which the corresponding ``simple'' versions are identical to themselves (i.e., denoting the sentences do not need to be simplified).
+The original datasets contain aligned complex-simple sentence pairs instead of classification labels for complexity prediction.
+We infer ground-truth complexity labels for each sentence such that: \textit{label 1} is assigned to every sentence for which there is an aligned simpler version not identical to itself (the sentence is complex and needs to be simplified); \textit{label 0} is assigned to all simple counterparts of complex sentences, as well as to those sentences that have corresponding ``simple'' versions identical to themselves (i.e., these sentences do not need to be simplified).
 For complex sentences that have label 1, we further identify which tokens are not present in corresponding simple versions.